matrix-org/matrix-spec-proposals/proposals/0000-server-auth-simple.md

 entire server from participating.
 Room admins should `deny` the server if they continue to modify the reason maliciously or fail to perform the aforementioned check.
-This will prevent the server from sending furhter `m.server.subscription` events.
+This will prevent the server from sending further `m.server.subscription` events.

 ## Potential issues